gullerya/just-test/docs/api.md

 > Whereever possible `just-test` attempts to follow NodeJS [native Test API](https://nodejs.org/api/test.html), that will be visible but should not be assumed.

 ### Suite API
-`suite` is a top level entity (function) imported from the SDK and is a single entrypoint into the `just-test` harness.
+`suite` is a top level factory (function) imported from the SDK and is a single entrypoint into the `just-test` harness.

 ```
 import { suite } from 'just-test';